JToaddler/AlgosDS/AlgosDS/src/com/ds/heap/Heap.md

 Array Representation of Binary Tree

-To convert Tree to array representation, fill element level by level.
+To convert Tree to array representation, fill element level by level.(level order traversal)

+	A Level Order Traversal is a traversal which always traverses based on the level of the tree.

 If a Node is at ith index